 Experience of the one-month attachment in Alex Chang & Co.

-What does working in a legal firm look like, I have always wondered, as I spent a significant amount of time in the business and commercial line.
-Indeed, I have gained a great exposure through the experience especially when joining a crisis management team in dealing with the business communication strategy for some reputable organizations.
+I have always wondered what is it like to work in a legal firm as I spent a significant amount of time in the business and commercial line.
+Indeed, I was able to gain a lot of exposure through the experience especially when joining a crisis management team in dealing with the business communication strategy for some reputable organisations.

-Nevertheless, the downside of it is that I never experience working in legal firm and I don’t know how would it be.
-Through the one-month attachment in Alex Chang & Co, I grasped the possible experience and the environment of working in a legal firm particularly in a boutique firm.
+Nevertheless, the downside of it is that I have never experienced working in legal firm Through the one-month attachment in Alex Chang & Co, I was able to experience the working environment in a legal firm particularly in a boutique firm.

-I would say that the working environment and the compliance of the working instructions are quite stringent especially for me who experienced in the business line.
-Therefore, the first thing I learn at Alex Chang & Co is that the legal practitioner would expect you to follow the instruction closely to make sure the things are carried out in the way it supposed to be carried out.
+I would say that the working environment and the compliance of the working instructions are quite stringent especially for someone who previously only had experience working in the business line.
+Therefore, the first thing I learn at Alex Chang & Co is that the legal practitioner would expect you to follow the instruction closely to make sure that things are carried out in the way it is supposed to be carried out.

-In the litigation firm, I also appreciate the fact that litigation can be illustrated as a war.
+In a litigation firm, I also appreciate the fact that litigation can be illustrated as an art of war.
 Although outside the court room, we are all the officers of the court, mates or even allies who help each others, it is different in the court room.
-We represent our clients where we need to do our best to uphold the interest of the clients, which most of the time it is a matter of winning and losing.
+We represent our clients and we need to do our best to uphold the interest of the clients, which most of the time it is a matter of winning and losing.